Api-Wrappers/igdb-wrapper/README.md

   .offset(20);
 ```

-## 📚 API Reference
+## 📚 API Overview

 ### Core Classes

 #### `IGDB`
-Main client class for interacting with the IGDB API.
+This is your main client for talking to the IGDB API.

 ```typescript
 const igdb = new IGDB({